Leonardo Colucci

 Leonardo Colucci (born 29 December 1972) is an Italian football coach and former player, who played as a midfielder.
-He was most recently head coach of Serie C club Juve Stabia.

 Playing career

 Early career

 Colucci started his career at his hometown club Cerignola, where he played in the regional Italian league divisions (Serie D and Interregionale).
 In the 1993–94 season, he signed for Siracusa of Serie C1.
 His performances for the club led to him being signed by Serie A side Lazio halfway through the 1994–95 season; he scored the winning and only goal in the last match of the season, against Brescia.

-In the 1995–96 season, he left for Reggiana of Serie B. He played 35 league matches, out of a possible 38.
+In the 1995–96 season, he left for Reggiana of Serie B. He played 35 league matches out of a possible 38.

 Verona

-In the next season he played for Verona of Serie A. After the club were relegated in 1997, he won the Serie B Champion in 1999, helping the team return to Serie A.
+In the next season, he played for Verona of Serie A. After the club was relegated in 1997, he won the Serie B Champion in 1999, helping the team return to Serie A.

 He spent another three seasons in Serie A with Verona until they were relegated again in 2002.

 Bologna

 In July 2002, he left for Bologna.
-He played 85 league matches over three Serie A seasons, and followed the team as they were relegated to Serie B in 2005.
+He played 85 league matches over three Serie A seasons and followed the team as they were relegated to Serie B in 2005.